 - In most beetle keys, the best character will be given first, and other characters will be given in descending order of usefulness until enough characters have been given to ensure an accurate decision.
 However, most of the weevil couplets contain several characters: you don’t necessarily need to evaluate all of them, and the best characters are not always the first.

 It is in the nature of weevils that many of the identification characters are comparative.
 Even though Mike’s gone to a great deal of effort in his keys to give measurements and plenty of illustrations, it’s still a lot easier to identify weevils when you’ve got a reasonably comprehensive reference collection to work with.
 So if you are just starting out on weevils, I would say that the following book is essential if only for the photographs – leafing through the 82 plates is like looking through a museum collection.
-Currently available from amazon for £41.57 – good value for a 944-page hardback book with loads of colour photos.
+Currently available from amazon for £66.37, so while this is not a cheap book, it is good value for a 944-page hardback with loads of colour photos.

 Rheinheimer, J. and Hassler, M. (2010).
 Die Rüsselkäfer Baden-Württembergs.
 Heidelberg: verlag regionalkultur.
 [In German]

 Of course, the other important thing to say about weevils is that they feed on plants or plant materials (wood, seeds).
 To really get to know the weevils, you’ve got to get at least a basic grasp of botanical identification.
 But weevils are well worth the effort – a really rewarding group if not slightly addictive.
 Fear no weevil!

 Allen, A.J. and Turner, C.R.
 (2012).
 Conarthrus praeustus (Boheman in Schönherr, 1838) (Curculionidae: Cossoninae) in Britain.
 The Coleopterist, 21, 21 – 23.